jennyzbrown/give_local/README.md

 give local is a Rails App that surfaces local causes and charities and enables seamless and hassle-free giving.

-give local features a different charity every day, through a random selection algorithm, to make choosing a charity or cause simple and easy:
+give local features a different charity upon refresh, through the use of Ruby Gem 'freshie', to make choosing a charity or cause simple and easy:

 ![alt tag](/screenshots/feature_page.png)